Counting Crows: 2007–2008: Saturday Nights & Sunday Mornings

 Duritz hinted in a 2006 interview that Counting Crows' next studio record would be released in late 2007.
 He indicated that the band had spent three weeks working in a recording studio with Gil Norton, the producer behind Recovering the Satellites, and revealed the working title of the album to be Saturday Nights & Sunday Mornings.
 Duritz explained that, "Saturday night is when you sin and Sunday is when you regret.
 Sinning is often done very loudly, angrily, bitterly, violently."
 Vickrey stated that "the idea at the moment is to have kind of a rocking side and then an acoustic-y, maybe country-ish side.
 We got the first half done in May in New York, so half of it is pretty strong and done.
 And now we're going to work on the second half, the country tunes, during the tour."

 Amidst touring in the summer of 2007, the band performed live before the Home Run Derby at the 2007 MLB All-Star Game on July 9, 2007.
 On July 22 they previewed two new songs at Daniel S. Frawley Stadium in Wilmington, Delaware, a new ballad titled "Washington Square" and a hard rocking track called "Cowboys".
 On August 8, 2007, VH1 filmed a live performance of "Mr. Jones", clips of which were shown on the miniseries 100 Greatest Songs of the 90s.
 The song ranked No. 27 on the list.

 In September 2007, Counting Crows played a unique show at Town Hall in New York City, during which it performed all the tracks from August and Everything After in album order.
 The show was recorded for a planned DVD release, and also featured several songs from the new album.
-On September 27, Duritz announced on his blog that the band had asked its record label to postpone the album's release until early 2008, citing the time pressures involved in preparing both the new album and an August and Everything After deluxe edition for release.
+On September 27, Duritz announced on his blog that the band had asked its record label to postpone the release of Saturday Nights & Sunday Mornings until early 2008, citing the time pressures involved in preparing both the new album and an August and Everything After deluxe edition for release.

 On January 16, 2008, the band released a digital single on its official website as a free download.
 It featured "1492" from the "Saturday Nights" half of the new album, and "When I Dream Of Michelangelo" from the "Sunday Mornings" half as its B-side.
 The album was released on March 25, 2008.

-In 2008, Virgil Griffith, a software application writer, conducted a study in which he took the ten highest "favorite music" options from Facebook for 1,352 different colleges, and cross-referenced them with the average SAT score from each college.
-Counting Crows turned out to be near the top, along with such artists as Sufjan Stevens, Guster and U2.